bafrin-najib/FindHotelsOnMap/README.md

 # FindHotelsOnMap
-This Project is for some skills of google map .
+This Project is University project on Finding hotels on google map and hotels information in details.